cultureandempire/cultureandempire.github.io/cande.md

 I rather like the boondoggle theory because it fits with the usual habits of men, to steer every exercise towards private profit.
 It's much more plausible to assume that cities are buying loads of expensive rifles, ammunition, and armored vehicles because someone is getting a 10% or 15% kickback, than because there are evil lizard overlords plotting our ruin.

 Having said that, it is reckless not to at least plan for the worst, even if we hope for and assume the best.
 It is the same reason we must build surveillance-proof networks.
 I don't expect a car crash every time I leave the driveway.
 Still, I lock my seatbelt every time I close the car door.
 Prudence is cheap.
 Kinetic energy dispersing in organic tissue is costly.
-So even if we don't really believe that story of the Para-state and its Spider, let's just imagine that out there, somewhere, an old man reads "a full revolution in progress", and reaches for his sidearm.
+So even if we don't really believe that story of the Para-state and its Spider, let's just imagine that out there, somewhere, an old man reads "a full revolution in progress," and reaches for his sidearm.

 When faced with a revolution, you don't go out and shoot or arrest peasants.
 Peasants are like slow zombies.
 Although they look strange, and smell, and possibly drop bits of rotting flesh as they pass, they are basically harmless so long as you don't let them touch you.
-What you have to watch out for are the fast zombies, the smart zombies, the ones that see you, and before you can say "someone call security", have their hands around your throat, yelling "freedom of speech!
+What you have to watch out for are the fast zombies, the smart zombies, the ones that see you, and before you can say "someone call security," have their hands around your throat, yelling "freedom of speech!
 Freedom of knowledge!
 Power to the people!"
 The popular term for the fast zombies is "students."

-It's literally (in the metaphorical sense) step #1 of "How to Control Your Revolting Population in Five Easy Steps", the popular teach-yourself manual for aspiring dictators.
+It's literally (in the metaphorical sense) step #1 of "How to Control Your Revolting Population in Five Easy Steps," the popular teach-yourself manual for aspiring dictators.
 You locate the students, you provoke them into action with a few arrests, shootings, and bans, and you then bring in the army to shoot them en-masse and bury, sorry, *arrest* the survivors.
 It works every time, partly because fast-moving metal projectiles always beat flesh, and partly because the mass of people fundamentally don't like students.
 Students are loud, they smoke pot, they have long hair, they don't work (Horror shock probe!), and unforgivably, they have more sex than normal people do.

 While universities are often the scene of protests, the out-and-out shooting of protesting students is thankfully rare.
 Googling, I found Tlatelolco, Kent State, Thammasat, Tiananmen Square, Nasarawa, Abeokuta.
 Not a very long list for decades of student discontent.
-However I recall vividly, a short time before the Rwandan genocide of 1994, watching a TV report of arrests made in Kigali of Tutsi "sympathizers".
+However I recall vividly, a short time before the Rwandan genocide of 1994, watching a TV report of arrests made in Kigali of Tutsi "sympathizers."
 As the camera panned across the jail floor, I saw a close friend sitting there, recognizable despite his shaved head.
 A musician, he'd lived with us in Antwerp just a few months earlier, returning to Rwanda to help his family there.
 We never saw him again.
 His crime: to be an intellectual, a voice, a focus of dissent.

 Most repression is invisible unless you are close by.
 Despite the caricatured apathy towards students that I drew, it is the educated 20-somethings that are the brains of any revolution, and the main targets of selection repression.
 The Para-state is expert at luring them out and crushing them in elegant mazes of confusion.
 The Para-state may be incompetent when it comes to science, maths, ecology, or even basic humanity.
 However, one thing that they are truly experts at is holding onto power.